zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 The current release is known to have the following limitations.

+-   Non-Cluster components are no longer valid on a Cluster device.
+    Cluster devices should only use the OperatingSystem, WinCluster, and WinMSSQL modeler plugins because the nodes of a cluster may have differing components such as Interfaces, FileSystems and Processors.
+If you have upgraded from a version previous to 2.5.0, and you still have the following components you should remove them from your Cluster device:  Interfaces/WindowsInterfaces,
+    FileSystems, Processors, Services/Windows Services, Processes.
 -   Support for team NICs is limited to Intel and Broadcom interfaces.
 -   The custom widget for MSSQL Server credentials is not compatible with Zenoss 4.1.x, therefore the *zDBInstances* property in this